andylomas/picam_server/README.md

 ## Installation

-1. Place the files into a suitable directory such as /home/pi/code/python/picam_server.
+1. Place the files into a suitable project directory such as /home/pi/code/python/picam_server.
 2. Edit 'server.py' changing the project_root variable to the directory that you used to install the files.
 3. Edit 'sketch.js' changing the serverAddress variable to the URL to access the raspberry pi on the network.
 4. Enable the Raspberry Pi camera using 'sudo raspi-config', selecting 'Interfacting Options' then 'Camera'.
-5. Install the requirements using 'python3 -m pip install -r requirements.txt'.
+5. Install the requirements by cd-ing to the project directory and using 'python3 -m pip install -r requirements.txt'.

 To run the server:

-1. cd to the directory with
+1. cd to the project directory.
+2. Run the server using 'python3 server.py'.

 If you want to automatically run on boot: